-Currently, design of automobile has transformed and developed to be an electrical system widely, control cables also being aligned with this market trend.
-In the past, control cable is a mechanic system but new automobile have transformed to be electric system with much more advantages such as control cable assembly process reduction, more accurate in control system etc, but there are still having disadvantages such as a large number of wires and signal cables must be installed.
+Currently, automobile design has transformed and developed to be an electrical system widely, control cables also being aligned with this market trend.
+In the past, the control cable was a mechanical system but new automobiles have transformed to be an electric system with much more advantages such as control cable assembly process reduction, more accurate control system etc, but there are still disadvantages such as a large number of wires and signal cables must be installed.
 Although in automobile design and visual perspective looks more fashionable and complicated, the margin and technical problem still being the key factor causing current control cable is the best choice at this moment.